Dr Isabelle Delmotte

 Qualifications: PhD (S.C.U, Australia), MFA Research (U.N.S.W, Australia)

 I am particularly interested in creative practices as research tools and vehicles for interdisciplinary collaborations.
 Both my academic and creative works have consistently examined human affective relationships with the self, media and environments.
 The concerns of my various research practices are philosophical, ethnographic, educational and cultural.

 “Locating nature in the soundscapes of popular wildlife and natural history documentaries” develops a phenomenological approach to cinema studies by focusing on the impacts of professional creative practices of sound-making on film productions and audiences.
 It explores the influence of digital audio technology on the affective qualities of making nature documentaries and audience receptions associated with soundtracks of nature.

-Arts and Language Education; Communication; Cultural Learning; Culture; Data mining; Digital Libraries; Disabilities; Ecology; Environmental Change; Film; Health; Human Behaviour; Human Computer Interaction; Screen and Media; Teaching and Learning
+Advertising; Arts and Language Education; Communication; Computers and Education; Cultural Learning; Culture; Data mining; Digital Libraries; Disabilities; Ecology; Environmental Change; Film; Health; Human Behaviour; Human Computer Interaction; Screen and Media; Teaching and Learning; Work Experience-Based Learning

 Creative Practice, Sonic Studies, Phenomenology, Sensory Ethnography, Cinema sound, Nature Documentary, Media Practices, Neuro-aesthetics, Medical Humanities